-Update 3/6/17: This article has been updated with information about Samsung’s new AI assistant, Bixby, as well as color variants and pricing information.
+Update 3/6/17: This article has been updated with information about how to watch tomorrow's event.

 After the Note7 debacle, Samsung is surely using the extra time to run a litany of battery tests on its new handset, because a lot is riding on this launch.
 Samsung has weathered the phablet storm fairly well, but it needs the S8 to be a major hit.
 And from what we’ve seen so far, it looks like it will be.